 Nicotine Replacement Therapy

 Quitting smoking can be overwhelming because nicotine is incredibly addictive.
-Being able to wean yourself off nicotine, without the harmful effects from carcinogens, can help raise your chances of not giving up on day one.
-Using patches or gum helps you fight cravings by getting a measured amount of nicotine.
+Being able to wean yourself off nicotine, without the harmful effects from carcinogens, can help raise your chances of not giving up on day one. (opens in a new tab) helps you fight cravings by getting a measured amount of nicotine.
 Both nicotine replacements have different dosages, so you can slowly cut back the amount of nicotine intake.

 Write It Down

 Write down all of the reasons you want to quit smoking on notecards or on your phone.
 Is it for your children or to stop having to hide your habit?
 Anytime you’re feeling particularly weak, bring that list out.
 Remind yourself there is a good reason why you’re doing this, and that in time it will get easier.

 You may know that (opens in a new tab) is often used to relieve medical ailments, but did you know it also might help you kick the habit?
 Treatments focus on jitters, cravings, irritability, and restlessness—all symptoms that commonly plague people who are trying to cease smoking.

 Make a Plan